-The MGM National Harbor luxury resort is now open for business!
+The MGM National Harbor luxury resort is open for business.
 This $1.4 billion property chose 11 p.m. as the opening for the general public on December 8th, 2016.

 Why did so many come?
-It could have been for the star chefs opening three top name restaurants.
-The Voltagio brothers, both Michael and Bryan opened Voltaggio Brothers Steak House.
+It could have been for the star chefs opening three top-name restaurants.
+The Voltaggio brothers, both Michael and Bryan opened the Voltaggio Brothers Steak House.
 Josè Andrès opened Fish, and Marcus Samuelsson opened Marcus.

 Gambling was not new to the region but this would be at Washington DC’s doorstep.
 Many did indeed come for the gambling, and from the short survey I conducted upon leaving, most ended up much lighter in the bank account.